Table of Contents

 Letter of Invitation

-Once the nomination has been approved by the Trustee Executive Committee, the Office of the Boards of Advisors prepares a formal letter of invitation from the Office of the President.
-The board chair and dean of the school or program director should decide whether to contact the candidate by telephone before the letter from the president is sent.
+Once the nomination has been approved by the Trustee Executive Committee, the Office of the Boards of Advisors prepares a formal letter of invitation from the Office of the Provost.
+The board chair and dean of the school or program director should decide whether to contact the candidate by telephone before the letter from the provost is sent.
 A call allows the chair or dean to outline the commitment and expectations of service on the board.

 Back to Top